 - Heat oil over medium heat and add thinly sliced garlic.
 Cook until it starts to brown and then remove the garlic.
 Increase heat to medium-high and add the salmon steak, once the oil is hot, cooking it on both sides until browned.

 - Boil pasta according to package directions and drain the pasta water.
-To the pot of pasta add pesto and milk and return to the stove over medium-low heat for 1-2 minutes more, stirring the pasta with the sauce.
+To the pot of pasta add pesto and coconut milk and return to the stove over medium-low heat for 1-2 minutes more, stirring the pasta with the sauce.

 - Top pasta with salmon, capers, red onions, crispy fried garlic, and green onions.
 Toss.
 Add a splash of lime juice for an extra kick.